 I guess it's time to admit that while I speak German and lived in Germany, my real beauty obsession comes from the French.
 I love their natural, effortless femme, I love the Breton stripes and Coco Chanel suits.
 I love how their hair is tossed up in a carefree knot and their skin always looks … Continue reading Très chic!
 Why using natural shampoos takes patience

 I was Couchsurfing at a house in northern Germany when I met the first person I had ever heard say, "Ich stehe nicht auf Plastik."
 The phrase means, "I do not agree with," or, "I am not keen on" plastic.
 It was the most bizarre comment to me at the time.
 This was 2011.
 The … Continue reading Not so keen on plastic in my food

-It's true, Apache Junction may not seem like much, but for history buffs like myself, this little nook of Arizona has a slew of history to be uncovered.
-Shadowed by the eerie Superstition Mountains, Apache Junction sits at the intersection of the Apache Trail and U.S. Route 60, which runs roughly parallel to the better-known Route … Continue reading Visiting Arizona’s Historical Superstition Mountains
+Apache Junction may not seem like much, but for history buffs like myself, this little nook of Arizona has a slew of history to be uncovered.
+Shadowed by the eerie Superstition Mountains, Apache Junction sits at the intersection of the Apache Trail and U.S. Route 60, which runs roughly parallel to the better-known Route 66.
+And … Continue reading Visiting Arizona’s Historical Superstition Mountains

 I remember my grandma would always try to make sure I had healthy food when I went to her house.
 I'll never forget one specific occasion she said, "Oh Kaysha, look at those chubby little fingers!"
 I can't remember how old I was, but my ice cream and over-eating habits began to catch up with … Continue reading It’s okay to eat chocolate sometimes